Student Services, Activities and Organizations

 The University provides accommodations for 3,974 students in on-campus residence halls.
 Except for those who are married, living with parents or guardians, or veterans of the United States Armed Forces, all freshmen and sophomores are required to live in University-operated residence halls when such accommodations are available.

 Information about living on campus is automatically sent to candidates for admission to the University.
-Room assignments are based on the date all properly completed housing contract items are submitted, including a $75 deposit.
+Room assignments for students new to the University are based on the date all properly completed housing contract items are submitted.
+Room assignments for returning students are based on a lottery number system, and are subject to the completion of all housing contract items including a $75 deposit.
 The deposit is refundable through May 1 (see Deposits, under Tuition and Fees).
 It is beneficial to apply as soon as possible after acceptance to the University.
 Whenever possible, specific room assignments will be made prior to freshman orientation in mid-June.

 Each residence hall is staffed by a hall director and resident assistants selected from qualified continuing students.
 Insofar as demand permits, students are given a choice among the kinds of on-campus accommodations available.
 The residents of each hall determine, in accordance with the Wisconsin Administrative Code, certain policies and regulations for the governance of their hall.